1932 in Afghanistan: February 1932

-Towards the end of the month the new Fundamental Rules of the Afghan government are promulgated in an issue of the Islah of Kabul.
-These declare Afghanistan to be completely independent both in external and internal affairs, with Kabul for its capital.
-Islam is to be the religion of the country, and the Sharia (Islamic law) is to be binding.
-Afghan subjects are to enjoy liberty of the person and freedom in all matters of trade, industry, and agriculture, and slavery and forced labour are prohibited.
-There is to be a Council of State (Majlis-i-Shora-Milli) of 120 elected representatives from the provinces, to which proposals for new laws are to be submitted, and a 40-member Chamber of Notables (Majlis-i-Ayan) selected and appointed by the king.
-Primary education is made compulsory, and foreign newspapers which do not offend against the religion and policy of the state will be free to enter Afghanistan.
+Towards the end of the month, the new Fundamental Rules of the Afghan government are promulgated in an issue of the Islah of Kabul.
+These rules declare Afghanistan to be fully independent in both external and internal affairs, with Kabul as its capital.
+Islam is to be the country's official religion, and Sharia (Islamic law) is to be binding.
+Afghan subjects are to enjoy liberty of person and freedom in all matters of trade, industry, and agriculture, while slavery and forced labour are prohibited.
+A Council of State (Majlis-i-Shora-Milli) consisting of 120 elected representatives from the provinces will review proposals for new laws.
+Additionally, there will be a 40-member Chamber of Notables (Majlis-i-Ayan) selected and appointed by the king.
+Primary education is made compulsory, and foreign newspapers that do not offend the religion and policy of the state will be free to enter Afghanistan.